The Modern Lovers (album): Release

 In late 1974, Richman signed as a solo artist with Matthew "King" Kaufman's new label, "Home of the Hits", soon to be renamed Beserkley Records, and recorded four tracks with backing by the bands Earth Quake and The Rubinoos, including new versions of both "Roadrunner" and "Government Center".
 These tracks were first issued as singles, and then on an album Beserkley Chartbusters Vol.1 in 1975.
 In 1976, with a new line-up of the Modern Lovers, Richman began recording what he went on to regard as his debut album, Jonathan Richman and the Modern Lovers.

-However, in the meantime, Kaufman also put together the album The Modern Lovers from remixed versions of the tracks recorded four or more years earlier for Warner Brothers and A&M, and released it in August 1976.
+However, in the meantime, Kaufman also put together the album The Modern Lovers from remixed versions of the tracks recorded four or more years earlier for Warner Brothers and A&M, and released it in June 1976.
 "Hospital" was credited as being "donated by Jerry Harrison" because he possessed the original 1971 session tapes.

 Bonus tracks

 The 1986 Beserkley reissue of the album added "I'm Straight" from the 1973 Fowley sessions.
 The 1989 compact disc reissue on Rhino Records added "Government Center", also from the Fowley sessions, and "Dignified and Old" from the 1972 A&M demo recordings.
 Kaufman was credited as producer of "I'm Straight" and "Government Center" which were originally issued on Warners' Troublemakers compilation in 1980.

 Further bonus tracks were added on a 2003 remastered reissue on Sanctuary Records: "I Wanna Sleep in Your Arms" and "Dance With Me" (recorded at the 1973 and 1972 demos with Fowley, respectively); and alternative versions of "Roadrunner", "Someone I Care About" and "Modern World" (the first two being from the 1971 Intermedia sessions in Boston, and the last one from the 1972 Fowley demos).
-This 17-track version of the album was released in the USA for the first time on Castle Records in 2007.
+This 17-track version of the album was released in the US for the first time on Castle Records in 2007.